Wujin, Changzhou

 Wujin District (武进区 (武進區, Wǔjìn Qū, Wu-chin); postal: Wutsin) is a district under the jurisdiction of Changzhou in Jiangsu province of the People's Republic of China.
-In 2005 Wujin was ranked as 8th in the top 100 best cities and counties in mainland China.
+In 2005, Wujin was ranked as 8th in the top 100 best counties in Mainland China.

 History

 In 2020 the total population was recorded at 1.7 million people, an increase from the 1.2m inhabitants recorded in 1999.
 In 2005 Wujin was ranked as 8th in the top 100 best cities and counties in mainland China.
 On May 7, 2015, Qishuyan District became a part of Wujin District.

 Administrative divisions

 At present, Wujin District has 5 subdistricts and 14 towns.